Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

 * b_resetter: sets the signal in charge of resetting the game based on if the user pressed one of the two reset buttons
 * b_COMPUTER_SELECT: states if the user decided to reset to play against another player or against the computer
 * b_win_check: if the game is running, checks if there is a win on the board, and which cells constitute the win (there can be multiple simultaneous wins); resets all check signals to 0 when reset is selected
-*
+* b_flip_player: switches which symbol is currently being played
+* Rand_num_gen: generates a pseudorandom number
+* smart_Computer_Move: computer move selection logic; prioritizes blocking a player win or creating a computer win, then if that is not available prioritize center, then corner, then edge

+Notes:
-note: There is another process called "b_is_finished" that was used during testing that updates a signal only used in a sensitivity list.
+* There is another process called "b_is_finished" that was used during testing that updates a signal only used in a sensitivity list.
 We did not remove it to make sure we did not introduce any random glitches into the code.
+* There are two other computer codes included in comments: "rand_Computer_Move" and "dumb_Computer_Move".
+The user can attempt to use these for different computer playstyles.
+Note that "rand_Computer_Move" is glitchy and would need to be modified.
+* The process "smart_Computer_Move" contains commented code that uses for loops to make the selections for blocking or winning.
+Vivado did not react as expected to this code, which is why it was replaced with hard coding in all blocking or win conditions.

 ## 2. Modifications
  * Utilized Lab 3 as the base framework for the game.